Moesif/react-markdown-loader/README.md

 Hi!
 ```

-Next, open any JavaScript file on your project and add the `frontMatter` variable to your import:
+Finally, open any JavaScript file on your project and add the `frontMatter` variable to your import:

 ```javascript
 import Document, { frontMatter } from './document.md';